vedranbe/woocommerce-shipping-postal-codes/README.md

 # WooCommerce Shipping Postal Codes Validation

+## Generate Press Child Theme

 This repository implements a concise shipping ZIP code validation for WooCommerce, exclusively affecting the checkout process while leaving billing codes unaffected.
 This was made using VS Code and Local by Flywheel (WP Engine).

 ## Backend Configuration